etrandafir93/model-based-testing-practice/README.md

 ![img.png](images/swagger.png)

 In this example, we'll use a Docker Compose file to spin up different versions of our application.
 One version will serve as the "model" or source of truth, while the other will be the version under test.
-Testcontainers and the _DockerComposeContainer_ class will help us manage these container.
+Testcontainers and the _DockerComposeContainer_ class will help us manage these containers.

-We'll also use Jqwik and a custom HTTP client to define actions supported by the API.
+We'll also use Jqwik and a custom HTTP client to define API-supported actions.
 Jqwik will then generate various action sequences with different parameters to test our service running in the containers.
 Regardless of whether the HTTP response is a success or failure, we'll compare the tested service's response with the expected response from the model.

 When we run the final test, thousands of requests will be fired at our APIs, helping us uncover corner cases and inconsistencies:
 ![img.png](images/logs.png)

 ## Implementation
-Even though we won't dive deep into the implementation details, let's discuss the main components of our test, and see how they interact with each-other.
+Even though we won't dive deep into the implementation details, let's discuss the main components of our test, and see how they interact with each other.

 ### Test Http Client
-Now that we know the contract, let's create a small test utility that will help us execute the http requests:
+Now that we know the contract, let's create a small test utility that will help us execute the HTTP requests:

 ```java
 class TestHttpClient {